 As guests enter the park, they immediately see the iconic Carthay Circle Restaurant and Lounge, at the end of Buena Vista Street.
 The building was inspired by the landmark Carthay Circle Theatre in Los Angeles, where Walt Disney debuted the film “Snow White and the Seven Dwarfs” in 1937.
 Now a landmark for Disney California Adventure, the Carthay Circle Restaurant and Lounge is one of the premier dining locations at the Disneyland Resort.

 The upstairs Carthay Circle Restaurant and downstairs Lounge recall the grandeur of the original theater’s 1920s Spanish Revival architecture with custom tiles, plaster arches, custom woodwork and other historic touches.
 The cuisine is the star of this production with artisan ingredients, locally sourced produce and seafood and meats from throughout Southern California.
-Executive Chef Andrew Sutton from Napa Rose at Disney’s Grand Californian Hotel & Spa created the restaurant’s seasonal menu.
+Culinary Director of Signature Restaurants Andrew Sutton from Napa Rose at Disney’s Grand Californian Hotel & Spa created the restaurant’s seasonal menu.

 “The culinary team is a group of true artists with passion and confidence for creating delicious food,” Sutton says.